 Practically speaking, I have yet to see a container getting close to these limits and I would prefer to have an even smaller limit on the Custom HTML Code tag type and no limit for GTM 360 of course.
 Enterprise Clients deserve it.
 Due to the way the Internet works, it is much more efficient to deliver 50+KB scripts as a standalone file (preferably in async mode) rather than as part of a GTM container.
 If script is delivered as a file, it will be cached locally and you still have control in GTM whether to include it or not.

 Google Tag Manager 360 is an Enterprise version of the free GTM platform featuring SLA (Service Level Agreement), higher tag guarantee availability, unlimited workspaces and some other improvements.
 Talk to us to understand if Google Tag Manager 360 is the right tagging platform for your organisation.

-Thank you for browsing this post, stay tuned for more from Internetrix.
-Pick up the phone, Live Chat, or email us if you would like us to share our skills and knowledge to achieve your business goals and targets.
-Internetrix combines digital consulting with winning website design, smart website development and strong digital analytics and digital marketing skills to drive revenue or cut costs for our clients.
-We deliver web-based consulting, development and performance projects to customers across the Asia Pacific ranging from small business sole traders to ASX listed businesses and all levels of Australian government.
+Internetrix combines digital consulting with winning accessibility, website design, smart website development and strong digital analytics, data science and digital marketing skills to drive revenue and digital transformation for our clients.
+We deliver web-based consulting, development and performance projects to customers across the Asia-Pacific ranging from small business sole traders to ASX listed businesses and all levels of Australian government.